dotnet/core/roadmap.md

 - The 1.0 release is accompanied with a preview version of the Visual Studio and command-line tooling.
 The Visual Studio tooling for 1.0 through 1.2 based on MSBuild and csproj should be publicly available in Fall 2016 and reach RTM quality in Spring 2017.

-- The [ASP.NET Core roadmap](https://github.com/aspnet/Home/wiki/Roadmap) articulates the ASP.NET projects's roadmap and dates.
+- The [ASP.NET Core roadmap](https://github.com/aspnet/Home/wiki/Roadmap) articulates the ASP.NET projects' roadmap and dates.

 Technology Roadmaps
 ===================